 Petra Posnikova, Chief Investment Officer, K2 Asset Management – Single Family Office

-Gerhard Grueter, Managing Director, Tropea Group
+Gerhard Grueter, PhD, Managing Director, Tropea Single Family Office

 ESG is evolving from a compliance checkbox to a driver of competitive advantage.
 This session explores how leading investors are embedding ESG and impact investing principles into portfolio design to unlock alpha, mitigate risk, and future-proof their mandates.